sourcegraph/handbook/content/people-ops/employment_verification.md

 # Employment verification

 If you need your employment at Sourcegraph verified for any reason (for example, while applying for a mortgage or another type of loan), you can generate a letter yourself or, in cases where verification needs to come directly from Sourcegraph, can direct the requestor to our [Truework landing page](https://www.truework.com/verifications/sourcegraph-employment-verification/).
-To generate a letter in one of these two ways, please follow the steps below:
+To generate a letter, please follow the steps below:

 - **Self-serve:**